augustinandrea/book-search-engine/client/README.md

 [![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg)](https://opensource.org/licenses/ISC)

   ## Description
-  This is a react-based portfolio website.
-On this website, there is an "about me" section, a portfolio section, a contact section, and a resume section.
-The resume section has a downloadable resume and lists of all my proficiencies.
+  This is an app for searching books online.
+It uses the MERN full-stack.

-  Here is a link to the app: https://augustinandrea.github.io/react-portfolio-website/
+  Here is a link to the app: https://book-search-mern-engine.herokuapp.com/

   ## Table of Contents
   * [Description](#Description)